Stefan Janković (basketball): Partizan (2018–2020)

 On October 22, 2018, Partizan announced that Janković was added to their roster for the 2018–2019 season.

 Loans

 On August 26, 2019, AEK Athens welcomed Janković via their Twitter account and Janković was reported to be with AEK Athens for the 2019–20 season.
 On January 14, 2020, the Capital City Go-Go announced that they had added Janković off of waivers.
 On March 11, Janković was waived due to a season-ending injury.
 He averaged 5.0 points and 2.5 rebounds in 15 games for the Go-Go.
 On February 1, 2021, he has signed with Bahçeşehir Koleji of the Turkish Basketball Super League (BSL).

 Tsmoki-Minsk (2021–2022)

 On July 29, 2021, Janković signed with Tsmoki-Minsk of the Belarusian Premier League.
 He averaged 10 points and 4.1 rebounds per game.

-Formosa Taishin Dreamers (2022–present)
+Formosa Taishin Dreamers (2022)

 On January 10, 2022, Janković signed with Formosa Taishin Dreamers of the P. League+.

+On May 2, 2023, Janković signed with Vancouver Bandits of the Canadian Elite Basketball League, but he never played any games for them.

+Formosa Dreamers (2024)

+On August 23, 2024, Janković signed a testing player contract with Formosa Dreamers of the Taiwan Professional Basketball League (TPBL), his second stint with the franchise.
+On November 16, his contract was terminated.

+Calgary Surge (2025)

+On April 16, 2025, Janković signed a one year contract with Calgary Surge of the Canadian Elite Basketball League.